aditjain125/Comp-Drug-Discovery-Proj/README.md

 <img src = "https://github.com/aditjain125/Comp-Drug-Discovery-Proj/blob/main/PNG%20Images/plot_MW-1.png" width = "300">
 <img src = "https://github.com/aditjain125/Comp-Drug-Discovery-Proj/blob/main/PNG%20Images/plot_NumHAcceptors-1.png" width = "300">
 <img src = "https://github.com/aditjain125/Comp-Drug-Discovery-Proj/blob/main/PNG%20Images/plot_NumHDonors-1.png" width = "300">

+# Model Building
+After fingerprint descriptors were calculated for the compounds, I split the data into training and testing sets with test size of 20%.
+I used Mean Absolute Error (MAE) to evaluate the models because they are easy to interpret.

+I tried three different regression models:
+* Random Forest Regression
+* Lasso Regression
+* Decision Tree Regression

+(Note: Mulitple Linear Regression was not able to be used with this dataset due to the high volume of features being used in the model).

+# Model Performance
+* **Random Forest:** MAE = 0.5191
+* **Decision Tree Regressor:** MAE = 0.6417
+* **Lasso Regression:** MAE = 0.6603